Film School in a Week: One phone, one film

 Designed around accessibility and creativity, this course doesn’t focus on the technical optimisation of mobile cameras.
 Instead, it uses mobile filmmaking as a practical and intuitive entry point to core storytelling and production principles.
 Participants will learn how to move from concept to final cut using free editing tools, gaining practical experience in shooting, editing, and collaborative critique.

-This course is ideal for beginners with an interest in filmmaking, content creation, or visual storytelling—no prior experience needed.
+This course is ideal for beginners with an interest in filmmaking, content creation, or visual storytelling.
+No prior experience needed.

 - Teach essential elements of filmmaking to beginners – using their own mobiles and free editing software